yelloweq/portfolio/README.md

 2. Run `docker compose build --no-cache` to build fresh images
 3. Run `docker compose up --pull always -d --wait` to set up and start a fresh Symfony project
 4. Open `https://localhost` in your favorite web browser
-5. Run `docker compose down --remove-orphans` to stop the Docker containers.
+5. Run `docker compose down` to stop the Docker containers.

 ## TODO:
-* Add intro statement to homepage -- current
-* Create custom texture / threejs scene to use as background
-* Add a contact form using mailer
-* Add animations to minor components
-* Add an intro animation when first visiting the site
+* Add an intro animation for first time visit to the site
 * (idea) Project preview in the middle of the screen on link hover
-* (idea) Add scrolling work experience with threejs components to create a visual story
-* (idea) Change to SPA to remove page refresh, and have seemless animation for page swapping -- (HTMX?
-WebCore bundle? maybe can be done with assetmapper)
-* Initial loading screen for first time site visit
+* (idea) Page transitions / loading screen within background frame
-* Permanent transition between each page